fernando-mc/fernandomc.com/content/reading-list.md

 17. An Absolutely Remarkable Thing - Hank Green
 18. The Last Graduate - Naomi Novik
 19. Sea of Rust - C. Robert Cargill
+20. The Girl with All the Gifts - Mike Carey

 **Read in 2021**